Your Custom Nightguard

 The CustMbite Nightguard is made with our patented VistaMaxx material, which is thin, flexible, and strong, all at the same time.
 When you first receive your nightguard, you will spend a couple of minutes molding it to your teeth.
 This is done without boiling the guard, which makes it easier to custom-fit than many other nightguards.
 The CustMbite Nightguard can be remolded as many times as necessary, which is especially helpful if you have a child with traditional metal braces and who suffers from bruxism.
 They can remold their nightguard each time their teeth shift significantly, and then once again at the end when the braces come off.

 We offer the CustMbite Nightguard in two sizes and five different colors, so no matter who you are buying it for, you can get one they like.
 It’s been evaluated and cleared by the FDA and is safe for your use, containing no BPA, PVC, latex, or phthalates.
-It doesn’t absorb saliva or bacteria, so it’s easy to keep clean.
+It doesn’t absorb saliva or bacteria, so mouthguards, retainers, and other oral appliances are easy to keep clean with our All Natural Oral Appliance Cleaner.
 Order the best thin mouthguard for teeth grinding today and say goodbye to waking up with tooth and jaw pain in the morning.